 Ablation uses heat or cold to destroy a tumor.
 It may help with tumors that are smaller than

 Possible side effects include pain, infections, and internal bleeding.

 Chemotherapy is a drug treatment that can kill cancer cells and stop them from spreading.
 A doctor may prescribe it alone or with other treatments.
 This treatment can also help relieve symptoms in the later stages.

 Side effects include hair loss, nausea, vomiting, and fatigue.

 This is a newer approach than chemotherapy.
 It stops cancer cells from developing by targeting substances they need to grow.

-There are different types of targeted therapy, such as:
+There are different types of targeted therapy,

 - EGFR inhibitors, which block the EGFR protein